-As a result of the staggered effective dates of the final U.S. capital rules issued in July 2013, as well as the fact that PNC remains in the parallel run qualification phase for the advanced approaches, PNC's regulatory capital ratios during 2014 are based on the definitions of, and deductions from, capital under Basel III (as such definitions and deductions are phased-in for 2014) and Basel I risk-weighted assets (but subject to certain adjustments as defined by the Basel III rules).
+As a result of the staggered effective dates of the final U.S. capital rules issued in July 2013, as well as the fact that PNC remains in the parallel run qualification phase for the advanced approaches, PNC's regulatory risk-based capital ratios during 2014 are based on the definitions of, and deductions from, capital under Basel III (as such definitions and deductions are phased-in for 2014) and Basel I risk-weighted assets (but subject to certain adjustments as defined by the Basel III rules).
 We refer to the capital ratios calculated using these Basel III phased-in provisions and Basel I risk-weighted assets as the Transitional Basel III ratios.
 These capital ratios became effective for PNC on January 1, 2014.

-We provide information on the next slide regarding PNC's Transitional Basel III common equity Tier 1 ratio and PNC's pro forma fully phased-in Basel III common equity Tier 1 ratio.
+We provide information on the next slide regarding PNC's estimated Transitional Basel III common equity Tier 1 ratio and PNC's estimated pro forma fully phased-in Basel III common equity Tier 1 ratio.
 We previously referred to the Basel III common equity Tier 1 ratio as the Basel III Tier 1 common ratio.
-In addition, on the next page we provide information regarding PNC's Basel I Tier 1 common capital ratio, which was applicable to PNC through 2013 under the U.S. regulatory capital rules.
+In addition, on the next slide we provide information regarding PNC's Basel I Tier 1 common capital ratio, which was applicable to PNC through 2013 under the U.S. regulatory capital rules.

-Common equity Tier 1 capital as defined under the Basel III rules differs materially from Basel I. For example, under Basel III, significant common stock investments in unconsolidated financial institutions, mortgage servicing rights and deferred tax assets must be deducted from capital to the extent they individually exceed 10%, or in the aggregate exceed 15%, of the institution's adjusted common equity Tier 1 capital.
-Also, under Basel III, regulatory capital includes adjustments for accumulated other comprehensive income related to securities currently and previously held as available for sale, as well as pension and other postretirement plans, whereas under Basel I, those items were excluded.
+Common equity Tier 1 capital as defined under the Basel III rules adopted by the U.S. banking agencies differs materially from Basel I Tier 1 common capital.
+For example, under Basel III, significant common stock investments in unconsolidated financial institutions, mortgage servicing rights and deferred tax assets must be deducted from capital to the extent they individually exceed 10%, or in the aggregate exceed 15%, of the institution's adjusted common equity Tier 1 capital.
+Also, Basel I regulatory capital excludes accumulated other comprehensive income related to securities currently and previously held as available for sale, as well as pension and other postretirement plans, whereas under Basel III these items are a component of PNC's capital.